-- Set the thermostat to the lowest setting.
+- 1. Set the thermostat to the lowest setting.
 The integrated control will close the gas valve and extinguish flame.
 Following a 15 second delay, the induced draft blower will be de-energized.
-After the blower off delay time expires, the blower de-energizes. - 2.
+The indoor blower will shut down when the time delay expires (selectable on 96% models). - 2.
 Remove the burner compartment door and move the furnace gas valve manual control to the OFF position. - 3.
 Close the manual gas shutoff valve external to the furnace. - 4.
 Replace the burner compartment door.